 A few things I would consider essential to have on the Torres del Paine trek are as follows:

-Do you need to book a tour to do the O and W Circuits?
+Do you need to book a tour to do the Torres del Paine trek?

 There are so many ways to do the Torres del Paine trek that it can be a tad overwhelming.
-There are loads of tours of varying lengths but really you don’t need to go that route if you’re prepared to spend a bit of time online doing the bookings.
+There are loads of tours of varying lengths on both the O and W circuits but really you don’t need to go that route if you’re prepared to spend a bit of time online doing the bookings.

-You can save thousands of dollars per person by going self-guided, and this is not a trail that is difficult to follow.
+You can save thousands of dollars per person by going self-guided, and the Torres de Paine trail is not difficult to follow.
 The only day that would be the least problematic would be on the third day over John Gardner Pass if the visibility went south.
 Still there are wands to follow.

-If there is something I haven’t addressed in this blog post please send me a question through the comment form and I’ll do my best to answer it.
+If there is something I haven’t addressed in this post about the Torres del Paine trek, please send me a question through the comment form and I’ll do my best to answer it.

-Be prepared to enjoy a solid week or more of world-class scenery!
+Be prepared to enjoy a solid week or more of world-class scenery on the Torres del Paine trek!

-Further reading on other aspects of our time in Chile and Argentina
+Further reading on things to do in Chile and Argentina